carlomt/docker-geant4/README.md

 `--volume="<GEANT4_DATASETS_PATH>:/opt/geant4/data:ro`

+If some, or all, are missing it is possible to install the datasets from the docker with:

+`geant4-config --install-datasets`

+in this case, if you want to dowload the datasets in a host folder, you must mount the volume without the read-only flag:

+`--volume=\"SOME_PATH/geant4-data:/opt/geant4/data`

-The image will check the datasets at login, if some are missing install them with:
+The image will check the datasets at login,

 `geant4-config  --install-datasets`